facebookresearch/fastText/docs/unsupervised-tutorials.md

 $ echo "enviroment" | ./fasttext print-word-vectors result/fil9.bin
 ```

 You still get a word vector for it!
 But how good it is?
-Let s find out in the next sections!
+Let's find out in the next sections!

 ## Nearest neighbor queries